J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Data and galaxy properties

-The photometric and derived physical properties of the galaxy sample analyzed in this work are compiled into a catalog, a subset of which is shown in Table~\ref{tab:catalog_columns_vizier}.
-The catalog includes J-PLUS DR3 photometric measurements and stellar population parameters estimated using \texttt{CIGALE}, such as stellar masses, star formation rates, and rest-frame colors.
-The complete catalog is publicly available via the CDS\footnote{\url{https://cds.u-strasbg.fr}} through the VizieR service.
-In the next section, the methodology to determine the SMF for the total, star-forming, and quiescent populations is explained.
+The photometric and derived physical properties of the galaxy sample analyzed in this work were compiled into a catalog, a subset of which is shown in Table~\ref{tab:catalog_columns_vizier}.
+The catalog includes J-PLUS DR3 photometric measurements and stellar population parameters, such as stellar masses, SFRs, and rest-frame colors, estimated using \texttt{CIGALE}.
+In the next section, the methodology to determine the SMF for the total, SF, and Q populations is explained.